intellectif-llc/polyglotas/readme-requirement.md

 );

--- NEW ENUM for Invoice Statuses (used in `invoices` table) CREATE TYPE invoice_status_enum AS ENUM (
+-- NEW ENUM for Invoice Statuses (used in `invoices` table) CREATE TYPE subscription_status_enum AS ENUM ( 'trialing',
-'draft',
-'open',
-'paid',
-'void',
-'uncollectible'
+'active',
+'past_due',
+'unpaid',
+'canceled',
+'incomplete',
+'incomplete_expired',
+'paused'
 );

-CREATE TYPE status_enum AS ENUM (
+CREATE TYPE account_status_enum AS ENUM (
 'pending_verification', -- Account created, but awaiting initial verification (e.g., email confirmation) 'active', -- Account is active and in good standing; user can access the platform based on their subscription tier 'suspended', -- Account access has been temporarily or permanently revoked by an administrator